 Q: Can early voting be held in the county clerk’s office even when the clerk has an opponent?
 What if one of the county clerk’s deputies is running for another office and is also on the ballot?

-Q: Does the commission have the authority to prohibit early voting in the county clerk’s office?
+Q: Does the county election commission have the authority to prohibit early voting in the county clerk’s office?

-A: No. The commission may determine by unanimous vote to hold off-site early voting in addition to early voting held in the county clerk’s office.
+A: No. The commission may, however, determine by unanimous vote to hold off-site early voting in addition to early voting held in the county clerk’s office under A.C.A. § 7-5-418(b)(2).
+The election commission can hold early voting on any of the dates and times that the county clerk is required to be open for early voting.

 Q: What are the requirements for hours for off-site early voting?

-Q. What are the public notice requirements for May primary and June primary runoff elections?
+Q: What are the public notice requirements for the preferential primary and primary runoff elections?

 A: A.C.A. § 7-5-202 addresses the public notice of the election.
 It requires that the public be notified in a newspaper of general circulation in the county of the date of the election, the hours of voting on election day, the places and times for early voting, the polling sites for holding the election, and the candidates and offices to be elected.